craigpastro/rebac-in-the-logs/README.md

 ?- list(document, secret, viewer, X).
 ```

+All other combinations are possible.
+Simply insert variables into the positions of interest and run the query.

 ## Tests

 Run `make test` to run the tests.
 The tests provide examples of how to write schemas and tuples.